Xilinx/Vitis_Libraries/vision/docs/src/tutorial.rst

 L1 functions are targeted for Vitis HLS flow, where C-Simulation, Synthesis, Co-Simulation and RTL implementation can be performed.

-OpenCV-4.4.0 x86 version libs need to be installed before hand.
-Please refer this `page <https://support.xilinx.com/s/article/Vitis-2021-1-Libraries-Compiling-and-Installing-OpenCV?language=en_US>`__ for details on installation.
+OpenCV-4.4.0 x86 version libs need to be installed beforehand.
+Refer to this `page <https://support.xilinx.com/s/article/Vitis-Libraries-Compiling-and-Installing-OpenCV?language=en_US>`__ for details on installation.

-This section contains instructions from cloning the library, compile and simulate the top-level design.
+This section contains instructions for cloning the library, compiling, and simulating the top-level design.

 Before You Begin
 -----------------